How Far is Alaska?

 How fast can I travel?
 It is easy to get fooled into traveling too fast as some of the highways are wide and smooth with very little traffic.
 You can be sure, though, that there will be rough sections ahead, so don’t increase your speed to where it will be difficult to slow down.
 One thing to look for on the paved roads are the black tire marks that can be found in front of dips in the road.
 These are caused by the tag axle on the big trucks when the frame flexes as they hit the dip.
 If you get used to watching for these they are a great help in locating potential trouble spots.
 Blowout danger on gravel increases as your tires get hotter.
 Do not exceed posted speed limits.
 (30 mph/50 kmph when passing emergency or maintenance equipment).

 What about my pets?
-If you are traveling with an animal you should not take your pet out at highway lodges, as dogs that live at the lodges are very protective and could attack.
+If you are traveling with an animal you should keep them on a leash, especially at highway lodges, as dogs that live at the lodges can be very protective or aggressive.
 Rest areas are the best places to walk your animals.

 Are there many campgrounds/waysides along the highway?
 In both the Yukon Territory, British Columbia and Alaska, government operated campgrounds and picnic sites have been established at frequent intervals along the route.
 There are many privately operated campgrounds and most lodges have space for campers.